sryanshin/srshin/README.md

 "The value of scientists", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, Data analysis

-"Military threat and Government laboratories", Single-authored, Data analysis
+"Military threat and government laboratories", Single-authored, Data analysis

 "Pre-merger review exemption and the early M&A exit of startups", Single-authored, Data analysis